-Close to Summer's Beach in St Mawes, and about a minute's walk from shops, galleries, restaurants and ferry to Falmouth and Place, a charming little stone cottage in a row of similar cottages.
+Close to Summer's Beach in St Mawes, about a minute's walk from shops, galleries, restaurants and ferry to Falmouth and Place, a charming little cottage in a row of similar cottages.
 It is comfy and welcoming.

 Entrance through garden gate to sunny little patio garden (table/chairs, bench) and conservatory (dining table/chairs) with side view of Summer's Beach; hallway; living room with leather sofa, woodburner, TV/DVD/video and hatch to kitchen; well-equipped galley-style fitted kitchen (slimline dishwasher, washer-drier, microwave, freezer, larder fridge) with breakfast table/chairs.
 Steep stairs up to three bedrooms – a double with en suite shower-room (suite) and a room with single bed and 2'6" cabin bed above, both with sea view, and a small but light single.
 Bathroom (suite plus hand-shower).
 Loading/unloading a few yards away; public car park, 100 yards.
+A convenient cottage in a beautiful part of Cornwall.

 |Size||Sleeps up to 5, 3 bedrooms|